 • Ask for referrals from existing customers – they are your advocates – encourage them.
 If you have done a good piece of work ask them if they know of any other business that may need your product or service.

-• List building – It is vital that any business has a list of customers, suspects and prospects.
-This can used to promote and contact, and as you get better consider a CRM (customer relationship management) software.
+• List building – It is vital that any business has a list of customers, suspects, and prospects.
+This can be used to promote and contact, and as you get better to consider a CRM (customer relationship management) software.

 • Website and internet – what is it doing for you?
-Your told you need a website, but many have one designed, and the do nothing for months if not years.
+You are told you need a website, but many have one designed, and the do nothing for months if not years.
 Consider your website as your shop window, set goals and constantly monitor and adapt it.

 • Networking – not just your local chambers etc. but where your customers or partners congregate.